Green List of countries revised: Cyprus and Malta are no longer on the Green list. See all the latest travel updates below.

 If you do you wish to travel, but your flight is operating, you are not entitled to a refund, regardless of your health situation.
 You should be able to change your travel dates, but if you cancel because you do not want to fly, that is seen as your own personal decision and no refund will be due.

 Ryanair announced that cancellations up to end of July have been processed and all passengers notified.
 Therefore if you have not received any notification that your flight is cancelled, it is more than likely operating.
-They are currently not waiving change fees for existing bookings, so if you choose to change dates, you will have to pay the appropriate change fees.
-You may have seen an announcement made by Ryanair that they are waiving change fees, but this is only for NEW bookings made from 10th June, for travel during July and August.
+They are currently NOT waiving change fees for existing bookings, so if you choose to change dates, you will have to pay the appropriate change fees.
+You may have seen an announcement made by Ryanair that they are waiving change fees, but this is only for NEW bookings made from 10th June, for travel during July, August and September.

-Aer Lingus have also confirmed a reduced schedule for July.
-However, if you do not wish to travel, you can change your dates without paying change fees for all departures up to 30th September.
+Aer Lingus have also confirmed a reduced schedule for July and August.
+However, if you do not wish to travel, you can change your dates without paying change fees for all departures up to 31st December.

-If the government advice is still in place against non-essential travel when you are due to travel, then you may be able to claim on your travel insurance.
+If the government advice is still in place against non-essential travel to the destination that you are due to travel to, then you may be able to claim on your travel insurance.
 You will need to have had a policy taken out with travel disruption cover or government advice, before the advice came into effect.
-Note, the government have announced that travel restrictions will be eased to ‘green list’ countries by the July 20th, so the advice against non-essential travel may only be in place in selected countries where Covid-19 remains at high risk.

 Face masks are mandatory with most airlines: